-Closure of all air, ground and maritime Libyan borders for a period of three weeks (with possible extension).
+Preventive Measures in Place Closure of all air, ground and maritime Libyan borders for a period of three weeks (with possible extension).
 Prayers in mosques have been cancelled, schools and universities have been closed for two weeks and public gatherings limited.
 Large public gatherings have been banned.
 470 inmates from local and regional prisons have been freed to reduce the risk of infections.
-Suspension of all court proceedings until the end of April.
-After the expiry of the 24 hours curfew on 24th April, partial curfew from 6 p.m 6 a.m. in the west for 10 days.
-In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m to 6 a.m.
+After the expiry of the 24 hours curfew on 24th April, partial curfew from 6 p.m. - 6 a.m. in the west for 10 days.
+In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m. to 6 a.m.
 A special committee has been formed including with the ministries of interior, finance and health to develop a policy and procedures for repatriating Libyans from abroad.
 The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets but bakeries and some shops remain open to meet people's needs.
-Points of entry (POEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four sea-ports and land border entry points at Ras liglier, Wazen and Mased.
-Testing is being undertaken for truck drivers who are travelling over the Tunisian/Libyan border with drivers required stay for 14 days.
-Cargo exempted from ban A superstande doverseas (those wishing to return are in Egypt, Tunisia and Turkey).
-Returning citizen are tested and allowed to quarantine at home for 14 days.
-Cargo exempted from ban No penalties will apply to the late filing of corporate income tax, personal income tax and stamp duty returns.
-Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents Tunisian/Libyan border with drivers required stay for 14 days in Zwara for quarantine.
-Authorities in both the West and East have started to repatriate Libyan citizen stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey).
-Returning citizen are tested and allowed to quarantine at home for 14 days.
-Cargo exempted from ban No penalties will apply to the late filing of corporate income tax, personal incom tax and stamp duty returns.
-Business Support Outform Doint mechanism on export of goods between Libya and Tunisia through the border of Ras Ajbir established.
-Ministry (National Contact Points) Ministry of Foreign Points) Measures in weeks (with possible extension).
-Prayers in mosques have been cancelled, schools and universities have been closed for two weeks and public gatherings limited.
-Large public gatherings have been banned.
-470 inmates from local and regional prisons have been freed to reduce the risk of infections.
-Suspension of all court proceedings until the end of April.
-After the expiry of the 24 hours curfew on 24th April, partial curfew from 6 p.m.
-6 a.m. in the west for 10 days.
-In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m to 6 a.m.
-A special committee has been formed including with the ministries of interior, finance and health to develop a policy and procedures for repatriating Libyans from abroad.
-The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets but bakeries and some shops remain open to meet people's needs.
-Points of entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four sea-ports and land border entry points at Ras Ijdier, Wazen and Msaed.
-Returning citizen are tested and allowed to quarantine at home for 14 days.
-Cargo exempted from ban No penalties will apply to the late filing of corporate income tax, personal incom tax and stamp duty returns.
+Points of entry (PoEs) to screen travelers arriving from affected areas have been established at three airports (Mitiga, Misrata and Benina), four seaports and land border entry points at Ras Ijdier, Wazen and Msaed.
+Testing is being undertaken for truck drivers who are travelling over the Tunisian/Libyan border with drivers required stay for 14 days in Zwara for quarantine.
+Authorities in both the West and East have started to repatriate Libyan citizens stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey).
+Trade Facilitation / Business Support Returning citizen are tested and allowed to quarantine at home for 14 days.
+Cargo transportation exempted from ban No penalties will apply to the late filing of corporate income tax, personal income tax and stamp duty returns.
 Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.
-Joint mechanism on export of goods between Libya and Tunisia through the border of Ras Ajbir established. and land border entry points at Ras Ijdier, Wazen and Msaed.
-Testing is being undertaken for truck drivers who are travelling over th Tunisian/Libyan border with drivers required stay for 14 days in Zwara for quarantine.
-Authorities in both the West and East have started to repatriate Libyan citizen CoordinatingP.O.
-Box 4779MinistryTRIPOLI, LIBYA(NationalCell: +218 928 344531, Fax: +218 214 831394, Email: libya_zambia@yahoo.comContactMinistry of ForeignPoints)Affairs.
-Minister Facilitation / Business Returning citizen are tested and allowed to quarantine at home for 14 days.
-Cargo exempted from ban No penalties will apply to the late filing of corporate income tax, personal incom tax and stamp duty returns.
-Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.
-Joint mechanism on export of goods between Libya and Tunisia through the Ministry (National Contact P.O.
-Box 4779 TRIPOLI, LIBYA Cell: +218 928 344531, Fax: +218 214 831394, Email: libya_zambia@yahoo.com Ministry of Foreign Affairs.
-Minister
+Joint mechanism on export of goods between Libya and Tunisia through the border of Ras Ajbir established.
+Coordinating Ministry (National Contact Points) Ministry of Economy and Industry P.O.
+Box 4779 TRIPOLI, LIBYA Cell: +218 928 344531, Fax: +218 214 831394, Email: libya_zambia@yahoo.com Ministry of Foreign 20

-TRIPOLI

-Libya

-Cell: +218 91 0123447, Email:

-elseed.ali@hotmail.com Embassy of the State of Libya

-P O Box 35319

-LUSAKA, Zambia

-Tel : +260(211) 253055/255388, Fax : +260(211) 251239, Mobile: 0955
+Affairs.
+Minister Plenipotentiary TRIPOLI Libya Cell: +218 91 0123447, Email: elseed.ali@hotmail.com Embassy of the State of Libya P O Box 35319 LUSAKA, Zambia Tel : +260(211) 253055/255388, Fax : +260(211) 251239, Mobile: 0955 208900/0977 977605 E-mail : libya emb zm@foreign.gov.ly; farajzarroug@gmail.com

-208900/0977 977605

-E-mail : libya_emb_zm@foreign.gov.ly; farajzarroug@gmail.com